-Animals Wildlife Panama's Swimming Pygmy Sloths Take to the Sea By Melissa Breyer Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
-She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others. our editorial process Melissa Breyer Updated July 02, 2020 credit: Suzi Eszterhas via bioGraphic Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species These petite and impossibly slow sloths have found that the ocean offers a quick and safe way to get around.
+Animals Wildlife Panama's Swimming Pygmy Sloths Take to the Sea By Melissa Breyer Melissa Breyer Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
+She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others.
+Learn about our editorial process Updated July 2, 2020 credit: Suzi Eszterhas via bioGraphic Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species These petite and impossibly slow sloths have found that the ocean offers a quick and safe way to get around.
 It’s not easy being the slowest mammal in the world.
 While a cheetah can go from 0 to 60 miles an hour in only three seconds, it takes a sloth all day to cover 41 yards.
 Sloths are r-e-a-l-l-y slow.
 But in the turquoise waters off the coast of Panama, a group of pygmy three-toed sloths (Bradypus pygmaeus) have found an alternative, and quicker, mode of transportation: Swimming!
-As you can see on the following pages.
+As you can see.
 “If they have to change trees, they just plop into the water,” says Becky Cliffe, a British zoologist and founder of the Sloth Conservation Foundation.
 “They’d rather swim than crawl on the ground.”
 Discovered in 2001, these compact cuties are found only on a small island 10 miles from the mainland.
 And while they’re not the only sloths to swim, they are the only sloths known to swim in seawater.
 In addition, writes Hillary Rosner at bioGraphic “these diminutive tree-dwellers seem to swim far more frequently than their larger cousins, placidly paddling with just their flat-snouted, hairy heads protruding from the turquoise sea."
 As it turns out, the sloths’ diet of leaves leads to the generation of gas during digestion, which means “they’re like big balls of air,” Cliffe says, which makes them relatively buoyant and makes swimming easy.
 And in fact, they can swim three times faster than they can move through the trees.
 How amazing to see these dedicated canopy dwellers take to the sea.
 They may be slow by nature, but they've found a way to game the system.
 All of these photos come to us via the wonderful bioGraphic and were taken by Suzi Eszterhas, an award-winning wildlife photographer and conservationist.
 (If you love these photos – and I promise, you will – look for her latest book, “Sloths: Life in the Slow Lane.”) credit: Suzi Eszterhas via bioGraphic A pygmy three-toed sloth paddles off Panama’s Isla Escudo de Veraguas. credit: Suzi Eszterhas via bioGraphic A mother pygmy three-toed sloth carries her three-month-old baby through the trees. credit: Suzi Eszterhas via bioGraphic In their Caribbean home, pygmy sloths frequently paddle their way from one tree to another in the mangrove forests.
 Moving faster in the water than on the ground makes swimming the preferred mode of travel. credit: Suzi Eszterhas via bioGraphic Since pygmy sloths are particularly vulnerable on the ground, they prefer to travel by the water or through the trees, like the one shown here. credit: Suzi Eszterhas via bioGraphic When they swim, they keep just their heads above water ... because sloth-paddling is the new dog-paddling!
-For much more on these irresistible creatures and the threats they are facing, see Keeping Pygmy Sloths Afloat.
-Related stories on TreeHugger: This is what a baby sloth sounds like Why are sloths sooo slow?